DarraghReid/eden/TESTING.md

     ![First Time User Goals 1](assets/images/testing-imgs/user-stories-1.png)

     2. As a first time user, I want to be able to easily navigate through the site to find what I'm looking for.
-        * The Home Page contains two clearly visible and self-explanatory links (one in navigation bar, the other a call-to-action btton) that lead to the Studio section.
+        * The Home Page contains two clearly visible and self-explanatory links (one in navigation bar, the other a call-to-action button) that lead to the Studio section.
 The Home Page also has two links (one in navigation bar, the other the logo) which reaffirm to the user that they are on the Home Page.
         * The footer, which shares the viewport with the Studio, contains two clearly visible links which lead directly to the Home Page.
     ![First Time User Goals 2](assets/images/testing-imgs/nav.png)